 Launched in 2011, the Amarok is Volkswagen’s first attempt at a one-tonne, 4×4 pickup truck (the Volkswagen Taro of the 1980s and 1990s was a rebadged Toyota Hilux).
 It was a very costly development as there was very little crossover with other products, and the limited market availability (the Amarok isn’t sold in either of the two largest one-tonne pickup markets, Thailand or the US) meant that Volkswagen has struggled to recuperate the costs.

-As one Volkswagen boss told us, “our shareholders have never been huge fans of the Amarok”.
+As one Volkswagen boss told us, “our shareholders have never been huge fans of the Amarok.”
 And this shows; apart from a new engine and new technology, the Amarok’s visual appearance has remained virtually untouched since its launch in 2011.
 When it came time to develop a new model, the vote was unanimous – they had to find someone else to develop it for them.

 In late 2017, Volkswagen approached Ford about the idea of collaborating on commercial vehicles.
-The two manufacturers are the last not to product share on a large scale for light commercial vehicles and, with rising development costs, it was only a matter of time before this came to an end.
+The two manufacturers are the last not to share a product on a large scale for light commercial vehicles and, with rising development costs, it was only a matter of time before this came to an end.

-VW Amarok 2022 engine and driveline
+Amarok 2022 Engine and Driveline

 Since switching to Audi’s EA897 3.0-litre V6 engine, Volkswagen Amarok sales across Europe have increased almost 40% highlighting a huge demand for larger displacements in the pickup sector.
 However, with increasing scrutiny on emissions, it remains to be seen whether Volkswagen will keep with this or downsize again to a smaller four-cylinder diesel like the 2.0-litre EA189.